New Business Formation

 Market yourself and advertise

-A business startup idea won’t be good if people don’t know about it Before you start selling your product or service, you need to build up your brand and get a following of people ready to jump when you open your literal or figurative doors for business.
+A business startup idea won’t be good if people don’t know about it.
+Before you start selling your product or service, you need to build up your brand.
+And then get a following of people ready to jump when you open your literal or figurative doors for business.